theusmagal/IoT-Data-Monitor/README.md

 - index.html: HTML page for visualizing sensor data.

+- index.js: Sending data and collecting data from InfluxDB.

 - iot-device.py: MicroPython code for collecting data from DHT22 sensors (2sensors).

 - prototype.png: Screenshot of the Wokwi prototype.